Web Development for Beginners >

 Once you have these under your belt, picking up other tools and languages is much easier.
 Pay extra attention to the basics, as a shaky foundation leads to loads of confusion later on.
 We’ll also give you the resources needed to put your website online so that you can share it with your friends and family.

-Today, we’ll start by getting a bird's-eye view of the web development world.
+For now, we’ll start by getting a bird's-eye view of the web development world.
 We’ll talk about the tools we’ll use in this course, and we’ll also write some HTML.

-On day three, we’ll write some CSS to make our website mobile responsive, which means that our website will be viewable on computers, tablets, and mobile phones.
+In tutorial three, we’ll write some CSS to make our website mobile responsive, which means that our website will be viewable on computers, tablets, and mobile phones.

-On the fourth day, we’ll dive into some advanced CSS and add cool effects to our page.
+In lesson four, we’ll dive into some advanced CSS and add cool effects to our page.

 To give you a tiny glimpse, this is roughly how your website will look like at the end of this course.
 Pretty cool, right?